Web Scraping for AI Chat & RAG Pipelines

 - product names, prices, and descriptions for e-commerce RAG,

-- article titles, dates, and authors for news aggregation,
+- article titles, dates, and authors for content aggregation,

 - and API documentation parameters for developer tools.